wpswings/subscriptions-for-woocommerce/README.txt

 **GET SUBSCRIPTIONS FOR WOOCOMMERCE AND INCREASE RECURRING REVENUE.
 MANAGE WOOCOMMERCE SUBSCRIPTION ON YOUR ONLINE & OFFLINE STORE WITH RECURRING BILLINGS ON CHECKOUT PAGES**

-The WP Swings Subscriptions for WooCommerce enable merchants to create subscription plans to provide recurring services or products periodically and help in collecting recurring revenue for your store.
+The WooCommerce Subscriptions plugin empowers merchants to establish subscription plans, allowing them to offer services or products on a recurring basis.
+This functionality aids in the seamless collection of regular revenue for your online store.

 The [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=subs-org-page&utm_campaign=subscription-pro) plugin is a solution for a variety of businesses.
 From OTT platform, gym services, monthly allowance dealer, milk services, and online courses to eCommerce stores revamp your WooCommerce store to sell your recurring services.
 Capture and keep users engaged with your business.